sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ProjectsApi.md

 | **200** | OK |  -  |

-## importMsRunDataAsync
+## importMsRunDataAsJob

-> Job importMsRunDataAsync(projectId, alignRuns, allowMs1Only, optFields, imputFiles)
+> Job importMsRunDataAsJob(projectId, alignRuns, allowMs1Only, optFields, imputFiles)

 Import and Align full MS-Runs from various formats into the specified project as background job.